growwithuduak/geek-devs-frontend/README.md

 Open the files using:
 `code .` in terminal

-Push to the branch of the same name on the remote, using:
+Push to the upstream branch (upstream branch is the remote branch which is being tracked by your local branch), using:
-`git push origin HEAD`
+- `git push origin HEAD:feature/storybook-setup`

 ## HOW INSTALL THE PROJECT